-Colin and Collette live in the farmhouse with their 2 children and dogs.
+Collette lives in the farmhouse with her 2 children and dogs.
 'Coed Y Gaer Fawr' which translates to 'the tree's of the great fort' has lots of country charm with it's mature gardens and old stone buildings dating back to the 1700's.
 Hills and mountains surround the farm making it an idyllic rural retreat and a haven for wildlife too.

-The cottage 'Y Beudy' was converted from an outbuilding attached to the farmhouse and originally used as extra accommodation for family but since has been converted into a self contained cottage with its own front door, parking and gardens.
+The cottage 'Y Beudy' and 'Penrhyllan' were converted from outbuildings attached to the farmhouse and originally used as extra accommodation for family but since has been converted into self contained cottages with its own access, parking and gardens.

 Overall the place leaves you feeling very relaxed, calm and restored.
 Getting back in touch with nature is very good for the soul.